dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 biological configurations with identical body and brain are two different beings, upon their first divergence of sensory stimuli.

-For other conceptualizations of biological agents, it is impossible to compare two people -- further, the application of this idea can lead towards dangerous extrapolations.
+For other conceptualizations of SOF entities, it is impossible to compare two people -- further, the application of this idea can lead towards dangerous extrapolations.
 People tomorrow are always meant to be more than what they where today.
 We are meant to grow and to never